armbian/documentation/docs/User-Guide_Networking.md

     PRESET_NET_STATIC_GATEWAY='192.168.0.1'
     PRESET_NET_STATIC_DNS='9.9.9.9 1.1.1.1'

-If you want to use first run automatic configuration at build time, [check this](https://github.com/armbian/build/pull/6194).
+If you want to use first run automatic configuration at build time, [check this GitHub pull request](https://github.com/armbian/build/pull/6194).

+In short:
-1. Copy `cp extensions/preset-firstrun.sh userpatches/extensions/`
+1. Copy the template with `cp extensions/preset-firstrun.sh userpatches/extensions/`
-2. Edit `userpatches/extensions/preset-firstrun.sh` according to your situation
+2. Edit the template `userpatches/extensions/preset-firstrun.sh` according to your situation
-3. Build with additional parameter `ENABLE_EXTENSIONS=preset-firstrun`
+3. Build your Armbian image using the additional parameter `ENABLE_EXTENSIONS=preset-firstrun`

+> [!NOTE]
-Note: this method also adds new user, sets passwords, ...
+> This method also creates a new user, sets passwords and more!